manticoresoftware/manticoresearch/manual/Creating_a_cluster/Remote_nodes/Mirroring.md

 agent = node1|node2|node3:9312:shard2
 ```

-The above example declares that 'node1:9312', 'node2:9312', and 'node3:9312' all have a table called shard2, and can be used as interchangeable mirrors.
-If any single of those servers go down, the queries will be distributed between the other two.
-When it gets back up, master will detect that and begin routing queries to all three nodes again.
+The above example declares that `node1:9312`, `node2:9312`, and `node3:9312` all have a table called shard2, and can be used as interchangeable mirrors.
+If any of these servers go down, the queries will be distributed between the remaining two.
+When the server comes back online, the master will detect it and begin routing queries to all three nodes again.

-Mirror may also include individual table list, as:
+A mirror may also include an individual table list, as follows:

 ```ini
 agent = node1:9312:node1shard2|node2:9312:node2shard2
 ```

-This works essentially the same as the previous example, but different table names will be used when querying different severs: node1shard2 when querying node1:9312, and node2shard when querying node2:9312.
+This works similarly to the previous example, but different table names will be used when querying different servers.
+For example, node1shard2 will be used when querying node1:9312, and node2shard will be used when querying node2:9312.

 By default, all queries are routed to the best of the mirrors.
-The best one is picked based on the recent statistics, as controlled by the [ha_period_karma](../../Server_settings/Searchd.md#ha_period_karma) config directive.
-Master stores a number of metrics (total query count, error count, response time, etc) recently observed for every agent.
-It groups those by time spans, and karma is that time span length.
-The best agent mirror is then determined dynamically based on the last 2 such time spans.
-Specific algorithm that will be used to pick a mirror can be configured [ha_strategy](../../Creating_a_cluster/Remote_nodes/Load_balancing.md#ha_strategy) directive.
+The best mirror is selected based on recent statistics, as controlled by the [ha_period_karma](../../Server_settings/Searchd.md#ha_period_karma) config directive.
+The master stores metrics (total query count, error count, response time, etc.) for each agent and groups these by time spans.
+The karma is the length of the time span.
+The best agent mirror is then determined dynamically based on the last two such time spans.
+The specific algorithm used to pick a mirror can be configured with the [ha_strategy](../../Creating_a_cluster/Remote_nodes/Load_balancing.md#ha_strategy) directive.

 The karma period is in seconds and defaults to 60 seconds.
-Master stores up to 15 karma spans with per-agent statistics for instrumentation purposes (see `SHOW AGENT STATUS` statement).
-However, only the last 2 spans out of those are ever used for HA/LB logic.
+The master stores up to 15 karma spans with per-agent statistics for instrumentation purposes (see `SHOW AGENT STATUS` statement).
+However, only the last two spans out of these are used for HA/LB logic.

-When there are no queries, master sends a regular ping command every [ha_ping_interval](../../Creating_a_cluster/Remote_nodes/Load_balancing.md#ha_ping_interval) milliseconds in order to have some statistics and at least check, whether the remote host is still alive. ha_ping_interval defaults to 1000 msec.
-Setting it to 0 disables pings and statistics will only be accumulated based on actual queries.
+When there are no queries, the master sends a regular ping command every  [ha_ping_interval](../../Creating_a_cluster/Remote_nodes/Load_balancing.md#ha_ping_interval) milliseconds in order to collect statistics and check if the remote host is still alive.
+The ha_ping_interval defaults to 1000 msec.
+Setting it to 0 disables pings, and statistics will only be accumulated based on actual queries.

 Example: